 It is one of the most exciting times in history to be a young journalist.
 You have an almost limitless palette of storytelling tools, an audience unbound by physical borders and the most powerful communications technology ever developed at your disposal.

-The Week in Pictures: Oct.
-21, 2016 - Photos from The New York Times and photographers from around the world.
+The Week in Pictures: Dec.
+9, 2016 - Photos by The New York Times and by photographers from around the world.